Founder and Executive Director of GOOD DOCS

-Her latest project WHAT DO YOU BELIEVE NOW? is a new feature length follow up to her impactful 2002 documentary WHAT DO YOU BELIEVE?.
-The 2002 documentary aired on PBS and screened internationally at venues including the National Association of Multicultural Education and the American Academy of Religion.
-It was voted “One of the Ten Best Videos for Young Adults in 2003” by the American Library Association and has shown at over 2,000 schools and colleges.
-Sarah also created and leads workshops on interfaith dialogue and religious diversity.
-Sarah has been a featured speaker for the Ford Foundation Difficult Dialogue Series, the Graduate Theological Union's conference Religious Pluralism in the 21st Century and for the Religions For Peace-USA Symposium: Beyond Bigotry.
+Her latest project WHAT DO YOU BELIEVE NOW?
+(2019) is a feature length follow up to her 2002 documentary WHAT DO YOU BELIEVE? which focus on the spiritual and religious journeys of a diverse group of teens into their adulthoods.
+Both films premiered at the Mill Valley Film Festival.
+WHAT DO YOU BELIEVE? aired on PBS in 2003 and screened internationally at venues including the National Association of Multicultural Education and the American Academy of Religion.
+It was voted “One of the Ten Best Videos for Young Adults in 2003” by the American Library Association and has been shown at over 2,000 schools and colleges.
+Sarah also created and led participant centered workshops on interfaith dialogue and religious diversity.
+She has been a featured speaker for the Ford Foundation Difficult Dialogue Series, the Graduate Theological Union's conference Religious Pluralism in the 21st Century, and the Religions For Peace-USA Symposium: Beyond Bigotry.

 Sarah has a B.A. in Political Science from Barnard College, Columbia University and an M.A. in Education from Tufts University.
 She has taught high school social studies, ESL and youth filmmaking workshops.